-Initial on-campus practica are completed in The Children's Center, The DuBard School, or The Speech-Language-Hearing Clinic.
+Initial on-campus practica are completed in The Children's Center, The DuBard School or The Speech and Hearing Clinic.
 Subsequent clinical experiences are obtained with Speech-Language Pathologists in the Laurel-Hattiesburg area.
 The off-campus coordinator arranges final-semester externships.
 Students take a comprehensive exam (effective Fall, 2016) and the national examination in Speech-Language Pathology (Praxis II) towards the end of their program of studies.

 Application deadline: February 1